 After spending a few nights in Orlando, we stopped back in Tallahassee on the way home and stayed at the Residence Inn again.
 My husband and College Girl were so looking forward to getting back to the suite.
 They were tired of being cramped together in the previous smaller room.

 This hotel is perfect for an extended stay.
 With all of the space, it feels like home.
-It’s close to FSU and would be great someone who is going to watch them play football (or other sporting event).
+It’s close to FSU and would be great for someone who is going to watch them play football (or other sporting events).